 This recipe takes advantage of using melted butter, which means you don’t even need to dirty a mixer to make these.

-To achieve a crackled appearance on top of the cookies, and to expose some of the glorious chocolate that laid under the surface of these golden puffy nuggets, immediately after taking the cookies out of the oven, I firmly but gently tapped each cookie with the back of a spoon.
+- To achieve a crackled appearance on top of the cookies, and to expose some of the glorious chocolate under the surface of these golden puffy nuggets, immediately after taking the cookies out of the oven, I firmly but gently tapped each cookie with the back of a spoon.
 Whack-whack.

 Chewy Molasses Chocolate Chip Cookies